 Joint Borrower, Sole Proprietor mortgages allow you (the borrower) to add family members to the application, to enhance your mortgage affordability.
 The JBSP enables you to take out a larger mortgage on a higher value property than you would have been on your income alone.

 They work by using your family member’s income to boost the lender affordability calculations.
-While the mortgage is technically a joint application, you remain the sole proprietor on the property deeds.
-This arrangement also ensures that your supporting applicant is not charged additional stamp duty for the ownership of a second property, should they then wish to move.
+While the mortgage is technically a joint application, you remain the sole proprietor on the property title deeds.
+This arrangement also ensures that your supporting applicant is not charged additional stamp duty surcharges for the ownership of a second property, should they then wish to move.

 Who can be a joint borrower?